It’s summertime, It’s the right time to own Unisex T-shirts

-- The long short history of unisex T-shirt
+- The long short history of unisex T-shirt.

 Fashion is what got it there.
 The New York Times first used the word “unisex” in a 1968 story about chunky “Monster” shoes, and it came up five more times before the year was over.
-Department stores and catalogs created new sections of his’n’her clothing, advertised by couples in matching lace bell-bottoms and burnt-orange button downs.
+Department stores and catalogs created new sections of his’n her clothing, advertised by couples in matching lace bell-bottoms and burnt-orange button-downs.
 In 1968, one Chicago Tribune columnist described a common predicament in the “age of unisex”: “‘Is it a boy or a girl?’
-Are you inquiring about a new born child?
+Are you inquiring about a newborn child?
 You are not.
 You are asking your wife to declare the sex of the unidentified object passing a few feet in front of you.
 She doesn’t know either.”

-2. How to wear unisex T-shirts for every fashion enthusiast
+2. How to wear unisex T-shirts for every fashion enthusiast ?

 When it comes to unisex clothing and the young gen Z, Jaden Smith is definitely the first name to pop up in many fashion gurus.
-From a kid movie superstar at a very young age to a fashionista influencer, he constantly smashes gender norms and that’s why he has some several guides for you.
+From a kid movie superstar at a very young age to a fashionista influencer, he constantly smashes gender norms and that’s why he has several guides for you.